 West Luczidal is the center of the world for the Ansélan religion and almost the entire world of Powered sophisticates.
 The source of Power is found here in the three rivers that are harnessed as they enter Lake Farnuel.
 The River Farwell, on the north, coming down from the Black Plain; the River Estal, on the west, flowing from the rain forests of the Adrael Range to the west; and the River Mürnor, on the east, flowing down from the andross mines in the Shtornal.
 All Roads of Power are found here except for the long run north from Primulon to Semulon, which was built by King Fortinal in 1237–42 AC to avoid the intrigue of the Luczidèrian court which absolutely dominated the 13th century.
 Andross is required for power production, and it is very rare.

 This is a loosely organized grouping of the Ansélan Crafts and their support people.
-Craft is a term for anyone involved with design, creation, and production of materials for society as a whole.
+Craft is a term for anyone involved with the design, creation, and production of materials for society as a whole.
 In a civilization without assembly lines or mass production, everything is made by people of skill.

 Guild walls were erected to contain the Crafts, their strangeness, and the often disruptive Rovers.

 There are no merchants here.
 They are not allowed to set up shops outside of the market and the market within the Guild walls is quite limited.
 Merchants come to the guild to purchase products to distribute elsewhere.
-A large portion of Craft workshops are not even open to the public except on very limited schedules.
+A large portion of Craft workshops is not even open to the public except on very limited schedules.

 There are leather workers; smiths; tool makers; millers of metal, wood, & flour; armorers; woodworkers; carvers of wood & stone; cabinetmakers; weavers; cord & rope makers; tailors & seamstresses; glass makers & window makers; stained glass producers and designers, wagon & carriage makers; painters; papermakers; printers; sign makers, and the list goes on.

 The creatives are scattered throughout the Guild.
 Most are envied, mistrusted, and pushed aside.
 Many are strange, self-focused, and The jealousy focused against a creative is intense.
 They are largely Known.
 The creative gift is so much a part of the image of God that it can not really be exercised without His help and gifting.
 Creativity outside the Known tends to be harsh, exciting, titillating, or worse.
 In an Ansélan society, unKnown creative output has little place.
 It’s too ugly, harsh, and sinful.
-However, this trash is becoming common in the larger cities.
+However, this trash is becoming common in larger cities.

 Primate Roark decidedly discouraged any direct prayer to Ansél.
 In fact, he demanded the much more formal appellation of Ansélän.
 His doctrine was that the Guardian Spirit, or Larzu, was still active in the Church, but it was revealed only through the Ordained, the Traditions, and The Tale compiled by Farwyn and his fellow apostles over fifty generations ago.